|Continuous Enrollment Policy|

 Academic programs in which the majority of course work is delivered away from the Eugene campus or by distance-education technology must obtain prior written approval for waiver of the residency requirement from the Dean of the Graduate School.
 Waiver of the residency requirement is dependent on the program's plans for satisfying the spirit of the residency requirement in the absence of full-time study on the Eugene campus.

 For a master's degree, the Graduate School requires that students complete a minimum of 30 University of Oregon graduate credits (applicable to degree requirements) during at least two terms of study.
-A second master's degree also requires a minimum of 30 credits completed over the course of at least two terms at the University of Oregon.
+A second master's degree also requires a minimum of 30 University of Oregon credits completed over the course of at least two terms.
 Individual schools or departments may have additional residence requirements.
 For example, the Master of Fine Arts degree in Studio Arts has a residence requirement of two academic years (six terms).

 Students enrolled in an advanced degree program must attend the university continuously, except for summers, until all program requirements have been completed, unless on-leave status (maximum of three academic terms) has been approved.
 In the term the degree is received, the graduate student must register for at least 3 graduate credits.
 For more information see Course Registration Requirements and Limits, Continuous Enrollment, Graduate Residency, and On-Leave Status under General Requirements and Policies.